tsolucio/coreBOSBlog/pages/01.blog/query-stream-format/item.md

 header_image_width: 700
 ---

+Learn how the new web service streaming query option works by the hand of this guest post from [Adisa Sinani](https://github.com/adisasinani) (thanks!)

+===

 Increasingly, businesses need to make data-driven decisions – regardless of where data lives, and what is more important immediately.
 In this post, we’re going to take a look at how query streaming works on coreBOS and its implications.